RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

       rate.
 The economic benefits are increased at the farms while managing to reduce the environmental damage caused by salmon feeding.
     heading: 'Measuring Stress, Better Lining Regime, and the Entire State of the Cage'
   - content: >-
-      ## Fish Industry and Processing

-      SEALABs machine vision and camera technology will increase automation and food safety.
-We have the products to help your business thrive.
-Optimizing the industry require a slaughter process that ensures that the salmon is safe to eat, without causing the fish unnecessary stress and pain.

-      While the salmon is waiting to be slaughtered, it is placed in a holding pen.
-It’s then important to avoid unnecessary suffering and stress that can affect the quality of the finished product.
-The fish is monitored by smart algorithms and SEALAB Respiratory Rate system in realtime and works both on land or on a boat.
-    featuredimage: /img/AdobeStock_267026504.jpeg
-    subheading: ''
-  - content: >-
       Looking at the figures, there are at present 430 million live salmon in Norwegian cages.
 Machine vision and AI will have tremendous positive